Green Chile Posole

 A couple weeks ago I met a friend for lunch at one of our favorite Mexican restaurants.

 The place is known for its tacos, but instead of sharing a bunch of different tacos per our usual routine, we both ordered mugs filled with pork posole soup.

 I usually only eat vegetarian soups, but it was very cold outside.
 That day my cravings involved anything that would properly warm me up.

 The broth had a deep red hue and just the right level of spiciness giving each spoonful a pleasant buzz.

 It felt so good to have my hands wrapped around that warm mug of soup.

 My mind kept going back to the posole at the restaurant.
-No surprise, I wanted to make my own version at home, but I wasn’t so interested in meat.
+No surprise, I wanted to make my own version at home, but I wasn’t interested in meat.